bmsherman/cublas/README.md

 ------------

 First, CUDA and Autoconf should be installed.
-This has been tested with CUDA versions 5.5 and 6.0.
+This has been tested with CUDA version 6.0.
 Additionally, you may need to add some CUDA directories to your `PATH` and `LD_LIBRARY_PATH` environment variables.